Methodist Hospital - Morganfield

 Hospital closed the LTC Unit and converted all of its rooms to private rooms.

 The Hospital Today

-Methodist Hospital Union County now employs approximately 170 women and
+Methodist Hospital in Morganfield now has approximately 140 employees and

-The Hospital offers 24 hour emergency room service, a Hospital-based ambulance
+offers 24 hour emergency room service, a Hospital-based ambulance service

-service and a full range of diagnostic tools ranging from spiral CT scanning
+and a full range of diagnostic tools ranging from spiral CT scanning to

 Services and Laboratory testing are available, too.